Parallel and distributed asynchronous adaptive stochastic gradient methods: Numerical experiments

 \subsection{Performance of APAM}

 In this subsection, we demonstrate the convergence behavior and parallelization speed-up of APAM on solving both convex and non-convex problems.
 We apply APAM to solve the logistic regression (LR) problem and to train a 2-layer fully-connected neural network (NN).
 The LR problem is convex while the neural network training is non-convex.
 For the LR problem, we use the rcv1 data, and for the 2-layer NN, we use the MNIST data.
-We set the number of neurons in the hidden layer to $50$ in the 2-layer NN, and we use the hyperbolic tangent function as the activation function and the soft-max in the output layer.
-The initial iterates for both problems are set by the standard Gaussian.
+We set the number of neurons in the hidden layer to $50$ in the 2-layer NN, and we use the hyperbolic tangent function as the activation.
+The initial iterates for both problems are set as the standard Gaussian.
 While computing a stochastic gradient, the mini-batch size is set to 64 and 32 respectively for the two problems.
 We set the learning rate to $\alpha_k=10^{-2},\forall\,k$ for the LR problem and $\alpha_k=5\times 10^{-4},\forall\, k$ for the 2-layer NN training.
 The weight parameters are set to $\beta_1=0.9$ and $\beta_2=0.999$ in this test and also all the other tests.

 For both problems, we report the wall-clock time and prediction accuracy on the testing data.
 In addition, we report the objective error, i.e., the distance of the objective value to the optimal value, for the convex LR problem and the training accuracy for the non-convex 2-layer NN problem.
 The results for the LR problem are shown in Fig.~\ref{fig:APAM_rcv1} and those for the 2-layer NN training in Fig.~\ref{fig:APAM_DNN2_mnist}.
 From the results, we see that the convergence speed of APAM, measured by the objective error or prediction accuracy versus epoch number, keeps almost the same when the number of threads used for the shared-memory parallel computing changes.
 This observation indicates that the convergence speed of APAM is just slightly affected by the information delay.
 For both problems, over 16x speed-up is achieved in terms of the running time while 32 threads are used.